 Unfortunately, the best way to fight a warrant is to abide by the requirements set forth.
 If you are summoned to appear in court, you must still do so.
 But, this will give you the opportunity to voice your concerns to the judge.

 No matter what type of warrant you have, it’s important to follow the instructions in order to get the situation resolved.
 Warrants don’t go away and aren’t dissolvable.
 They can also increase in severity over time.
-When you have a warrant for your arrest, call the Ammediate Bail Bonds team for the bonding service and arrest warrant information you need in the Cocoa and Palm Bay, FL area.
+When you have a warrant for your arrest, call the Ammediate Bail Bonds team for the bonding service and arrest warrant information you need in the Cocoa, FL area.
 We can help you get and stay on the right track to eliminating your legal trouble.
 Call us today at (321) 631-2663.